AsifSyedLive/cs_exchange_rate/README.md

 - Error Handling and Logging: While basic error handling is implemented, more robust mechanisms can be added to handle unexpected scenarios.

 ## Future Enhancements
-- Python test scripts are provided to demonstrate test automation using **unittest** package, but they need further development to be more robust.
+- Python test scripts are provided to demonstrate test automation using **"unittest"** package, but they need further development to be more robust.

 - Currently as part of preprocessing step, only missing dates/values issues are fixed.
 This can be enhanced to format issues.